St Mary's Catholic High School, Chesterfield

 St Mary's Catholic High School is a Catholic, co-educational, secondary school with academy status in Upper Newbold, Chesterfield, Derbyshire, which specialises in the teaching of Maths and History.

-It received a School Achievements Award for the third time in 2003, and has approximately 1,400 pupils attending, including over 250 sixth form students.

 The school was rated Outstanding in all areas by Ofsted in October 2012.

 History

 Beginnings

 The school opened on 8 January 1856.
 It was part of the Church of the Annunciation, a Roman Catholic church in Chesterfield built by the Society of Jesus (Jesuits) and completed in 1854.
 The church at the time was also known as St Mary's.
 The school later moved to a site on Cross Street, also in Chesterfield, around 100 meters from the church.
 The buildings on Cross Street are now home to St Mary's Roman Catholic Primary School, a feeder school to St Mary's Roman Catholic High School.
 Both schools are linked with the Church of the Annunciation.

-In 1997, the school adopted the motto that now adorns the school badge, "Gaudium et Spes", meaning, "Joy and Hope".

-The school's mission is, "Live, love and learn in the light of Christ".

 Present campus

-The campus was built on livestock fields at Upper Newbold.
-A former road, Water Lane, used to run through the school site before it was closed in the 1970s due to fatal accidents.
-The right of way as a footpath remained open, however, until it was stopped up in 2005.

-The school was designed by the Ellis-Williams Architecture Partnership to echo the atmosphere of an Italian village, with the original buildings located around a central courtyard, called the Precinct.

 The first brick was laid on 30 May 1978.
 Phase 1, consisting of the Gym, Drama Hall and Music room (the current IT2) Block and the Admin, Design Technology and Canteen Blocks were handed over by the developer on 27 November 1980.
 Work was underway on Phase 2 (Art, Chemistry, and Humanities) and this was completed by the summer of 1981.
 The school grounds opened to pupils in September 1981, although construction of the Biology and Language Blocks (Phase 3) was still underway.
 Phase 4, the Sixth Form block, was completed in 1984 along with its architectural highlight 'the Bridge'.
 Phase 5 was never constructed.
 The large playing fields were finally handed over by the developer in the mid-1980s, much later than planned, due to issues with landscaping and coal mining shafts being discovered.
 A primary school was marked on plans for the East 'mound' area of the field, but this was cancelled in the late 1980s.

 The present campus was officially opened in 1982, one year after its completion.
 In 1996, a new Music Block and Maths/Physics Block were built, and in 2000 a new building was built to house the school's I.C.T. facilities and sixth form study.